barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 just `self.data_slice.len()` and we're done.
 The next two methods we implement are `drive_unindexed` and `drive` of `ParallelIterator` and `IndexedParallelIterator`, respectively.
 The three part series by Niko Matsakis linked above gives a great explanation of what the logic behind these methods is.
-Here, we'll take a practical approach and look at how rayon goes about implementing these methods.
+Here, we'll take a pragmatic approach and look at how rayon goes about implementing these methods.
 In the [parallel iterator Implementation for slices](https://github.com/rayon-rs/rayon/blob/3e8f617e21b8e6957e0c378a299096046ce36f9e/src/slice/mod.rs) in lines 708 and 721, we can see that both methods are implemented by a simple